I Built Alexandria for My AI Agents

 Since launching Alexandria, my agent onboarding dropped from hours to minutes.
 Repeated mistakes fell 90%.
 Quality became consistent across all my projects… old and new.

-Here’s how I built it and how it solves the knowledge silo problem.
+And I want to share with you how I built it and how it solves the knowledge silo problem.

-The Problem: Knowledge Silos Are Killing Productivity
+Knowledge Silos Kill Productivity

 Project 3: Your SaaS Product (WorkerBee) Now you’re documenting WorkerBee’s API.
 The technical writer agent asks for style preferences.
 Active voice or passive?
 Code-first or concept-first?
-You’ve explained this twice already to other agents.
+You’ve already explained this twice to other agents.

 Pain #1: Knowledge Silos Each project’s agents operate in isolation.
 Your CV agent’s learnings stay in the CV project.
 Your blog agent can’t access them.
 Knowledge that should be shared stays trapped.